César Montes

-César Jasib Montes Castro (born 24 February 1997) is a Mexican professional footballer who plays as a centre-back for La Liga club Espanyol and the Mexico national team.
+César Jasib Montes Castro (born 24 February 1997) is a Mexican professional footballer who plays as a centre-back for Russian Premier League club Lokomotiv Moscow and the Mexico national team.

 Club career

 Monterrey

-During a youth league playoff match with Pob.
-Miguel Alemán against Monterrey, he caught the attention of the opposing team.
+During a youth league playoff match with Pobablo Miguel Alemán FC against Monterrey, he caught the attention of the opposing team.
 He was eventually brought onto Monterrey's youth team and on 2 August 2015, Montes played his first match with Monterrey against Portuguese team Benfica on the inauguration of the Estadio BBVA Bancomer.
 Montes came in as a substitute for the second half, and at the 48th minute he scored the first ever-goal in the Estadio BBVA Bancomer.
 Monterrey defeated Benfica 3–0.

 Montes made his official debut for Monterrey on 29 July 2015, against Correcaminos UAT in an Apertura 2015 Copa MX group stage match, where Monterrey defeated Correcaminos 3–1.
 At the end of the 2016 Clausura, he was listed in the Best XI.

-At the end of December 2019, he would win the 2019 Apertura finals against América.
+At the end of December 2019, Montes would win the 2019 Apertura finals against América.

 With Monterrey's victory of the 2019–20 Copa MX, they had obtained the continental treble.